 The North RIFF secretary on behalf of the North RIFF members, BIM and the DAFM wish to thank former RIFF members for their participation and contribution to the North RIFF and the NIFF over the past number of years.
 We hope that you will continue to maintain your interest in the RIFF process and bring any issues of concern forward through the RIFF representative in your area.

 The members of the North Regional Inshore Fisheries Forum are:

-Jerry Gallagher – Chair of North RIFF
+John Menarry – Chair of the North RIFF

-Jerry Early – Vice Chair of North RIFF
+Gary Kennedy – Vice Chair of North RIFF

 Ger has been fishing for many years and has been involved in numerous fisheries.
 He is a former manager of Burtonport Fishermen’s Co-op.
 More recently he has been operating his own fish buying company Inish Mil Ltd. Ger has been involved in earlier efforts to introduce fisheries management for the inshore sector by his involvement in the crab species advisory group.